Zoreo/mp_web_scraper/README.md

 # Project Documentation: Multithreaded Web Scraper and Server

 ## Overview
 This project is a multithreaded web scraping server implemented in Python.
-It allows clients to request product information from the DM Drogerie Markt Bulgaria website, specifically targeting natural hair care products.
+It allows clients to request product information from the DM Drogerie Markt Bulgaria website, specifically targeting hair care products.
 The server processes multiple client requests concurrently using multithreading and an event-driven architecture with the `selectors` module.

 ## Features
 1. **Web Scraping**: